The Royal Albert Hall & Albert Memorial, South Kensington & Kensington Gardens, London

 Royal Albert Hall (exterior)

 Memorial to the Great Exhibition of 1851 & Statue of Prince Albert by Joseph Durham

 Albert Memorial & Statue of Prince Albert by George Gilbert Scott

 Queen Elizabeth II Diamond Jubilee Steps

-Grand night-time view of the historic Royal Albert Hall & it's South Porch with the Memorial to the Great Exhibition of 1851, located on the old South Steps, South Kensington, London
+Night photograph of the Royal Albert Hall & South Porch with the Memorial to the Great Exhibition of 1851 located on the old South Steps, South Kensington, London